 Headache severity correlates with sleep apnea intensity.
 Patients with severe breathing interruptions experience more frequent and intense morning headaches.

-Cognitive impairment affects 60% of sleep apnea patients before diagnosis.
+Cognitive impairment affects 60% of obstructive sleep apnea patients before diagnosis.
 Memory consolidation suffers through sleep fragmentation preventing normal brain processing during sleep.

 Short-term memory becomes particularly affected.
 Patients struggle to remember conversations appointments, and daily tasks despite normal intelligence.